sguzunov/docs/docs/getting-started/02_how-to/02_rebrand-glue42/03_user-interface/ui.md

 ## Notifications

-The default apps for handling Glue42 [Notifications](../../../../glue42-concepts/notifications/overview/index.html) are the Glue42 Notification Panel and the notification toasts.
-They can be customized visually or altogether replaced with your own custom apps.
-It is also possible to filter notifications, enable or disable notification toasts and specify their size and duration through configuration.
+The default app for handling Glue42 [Notifications](../../../../glue42-concepts/notifications/overview/index.html) can be customized visually or altogether replaced with your own [custom Notifications App](../../../../glue42-concepts/notifications/overview/index.html#extending_notifications).
+It is also possible to filter notifications, enable or disable notification toasts and specify their size and duration through [configuration](../../../../glue42-concepts/notifications/overview/index.html#configuration).
 For more details on how to configure, customize or replace the default notification apps, see the [Notifications](../../../../glue42-concepts/notifications/overview/index.html) section.

+*Note that since [**Glue42 Enterprise**](https://glue42.com/enterprise/) 3.17, the system notification apps have been replaced with more easily customizable React web apps.
+Legacy Glue42 notifications are still supported.
+For more details on configuring and customizing the legacy Glue42 notifications, see the [Legacy Notifications](../../../../glue42-concepts/notifications/overview/index.html#legacy_notifications) section.*

 ## Themes